-- You will walk and exercise at least 3 times with your physical therapist and nurses. - You'll bend your knee a bit more.
-If you are using a CPM machine, we will adjust its motion to meet your goals. - A social worker or care coordinator may confirm your plans for after your hospital stay.
-We will help arrange for the care you may need in your next stage of recovery. - We will remove the drain in your knee, if we have not yet done so. - We will change your bandages as needed. - The nurses will ask you about your normal toilet habits.
+- You will start occupational therapy.
+This therapist will teach you how to do personal care (dressing, bathing) while you are healing from surgery. - You will walk and exercise at least 3 times with your physical therapist and nurses. - You'll move your leg more easily. - A social worker or care coordinator will confirm your plans for after your hospital stay.
+We will help arrange for the care you may need in your next stage of recovery. - We will remove the drain in your hip, if we have not yet done so. - We will change your bandages as needed. - The nurses will ask you about your normal toilet habits.
 If you do not have a bowel movement today, you may need a laxative (medicine to help you go to the toilet).

-Step 10: Last day in the hospital
+Step 10: Leaving the hospital

-For most people, their last day in the hospital is either the second or third day after surgery.
-Before you leave, you will have met all or most of the goals on pages 40 and 41.
+Your last day in the hospital will be when you have met all or most of the goals on pages 39 and 40.